DS3Lab/cognival/README.md

 This repository contains the code for all experiments in the following paper:
 Nora Hollenstein, Antonio de la Torre, Ce Zhang & Nicolas Langer.
 CogniVal: A Framework for Cognitive Word Embedding Evaluation. _CoNLL_ (2019).

+## Regression models

 The following set of scripts generates and fits a neural network model to predict cognitive data such as fMRI, eye-tracking and EEG from word embedding inputs.

 This process is divided into 4 different handlers to facilitate code reading, debugging and modularity:

-- The dataHandler receives the input data used to fit, predict and validate the model.
+- The ``dataHandler.py`` receives the input data used to fit, predict and validate the model.
 It takes care of parsing, joining and dividing it into training and testing sets.

-- The fileHandler organizes the different configurations, and handles the reading and writing into them.
+- The ``fileHandler.py`` organizes the different configurations, and handles the reading and writing into them.

-- The modelHandler is the core of the project, where the models are generated, fitted and prediction is done.
+- The ``modelHandler.py`` is the core of the project, where the models are generated, fitted and prediction is done.

-- Finally the plotHandler comes into play to generate visually pleasing results.
+- Finally, the ``plotHandler.py`` comes into play to generate visually understandable results.

 There are two main ways to run the scripts: